Table of Contents

 The Takeaway

 Whether you’re in the right job or looking for a new path, it’s helpful to know that some well-paying jobs are among the most rewarding.
-Our list was compiled with salary data from PayScale and job satisfaction data provided by the Bureau for Labor Statistics.
+Our list was compiled with salary data from the Bureau for Labor Statistics and job satisfaction data provided by PayScale.
 The medical field has a strong presence, as does education.
-Some less expected rewarding jobs include music director, cartographer, clergy, and forrester.
-Cartographers have the highest job satisfaction on our list (who knew?), while anesthesiologists pull the highest salary.
+Some less-expected rewarding jobs include music director, cartographer, clergy, and forester.
+Clergy have the highest job satisfaction on our list (who knew?), while anesthesiologists pull the highest salary.

 FAQ

-Physicians and other medical professionals dominate the BLS data of the highest paying occupations with an average salary over $208,000 per year.
-You may also be interested in our list of the highest paying trades.
+Physicians and other medical professionals dominate the BLS data of the highest-paying occupations, with an average salary over $239,200 per year.

 What is the happiest career in the US?